SHOP THE POST

 I once dated a guy who made me realise just how bad my habits with my phone are.
 We'd be watching a movie, and as usual I'd be paying attention but also scrolling through instagram and stopping to tell my friends just how babin they're looking in their new Topshop blazer or how agreeing that Grind definitely does one of the best Avocado on Toasts in London when he'd look at me with a 'Oh for God's sake.' pissed off stare and pause the movie.
 Telling me he'd only play it when my phone was down.

-cost for methotrexate It's okay to have friends that don't get what a bitch the algorithm is, and it's okay to discuss things aside from your growth strategy for 2018 and your 5 year plan to eventually go full time with your online empire and how this pitch is gonna knock the socks off of (insert dream brand here.)
+buy depo medrol injection for dogs It's okay to have friends that don't get what a bitch the algorithm is, and it's okay to discuss things aside from your growth strategy for 2018 and your 5 year plan to eventually go full time with your online empire and how this pitch is gonna knock the socks off of (insert dream brand here.)
 Ultimately it's not only okay to have friends that don't get your online life, I think it's necessary.